 FOR MORE PHOTOS ~ FIND US ON FACEBOOK!

 Located nearby are two 18-hole championship quality PGA golf courses, as well as areas for swimming and boating.
-In winter, ski the Olympic mountain in Wilmington, near Lake Placid, or cross-country ski right next door.
-With Lake Placid, New York, Burlington, Vermont and Montreal, Canada within an hours' drive, recreational and cultural opportunities are at your finger tips.
+In winter, ski the Olympic mountain in Wilmington near Lake Placid, or cross-country ski right next door at Ausable Point.
+With Lake Placid, New York, Burlington, Vermont and Montreal, Canada within an hour's drive, recreational and cultural opportunities are at your finger tips.

-Valcour is not only known for its unique location and beauty, but also for the quality of superb cuisine by Valcour's exclusive caterer, Catering by Chartwells.
+Valcour is not only known for its unique location and beauty, but also for the quality of superb cuisine by Valcour's exclusive caterer, Chartwells Catering.
 Cookie cutter menus will never do at Valcour.
 From light fare to buffets to plated meals, our caterers professional, talented chefs and waitstaff pride themselves in the gracious serving of fine food.
-For questions and estimate regarding food service, linens and bar service please contact Catering by Chartwells at 518-564-2229 or email@example.com.
+For questions and estimates regarding food service, linens and bar service please contact Chartwells Catering 518-564-2229 or email@example.com.

 Anyone may reserve Valcour for a business or social event - Valcour is open to the general public.
 For further information please feel free to contact us by email firstname.lastname@example.org or call 518-564-2035 or toll free 1-877-778-CAS1(2271) or like us on Facebook!